 "When measuring the impact of a search toolbar change, which metric would you use?"

-By researching your role, you can better predict some of the questions you may hear.
-Go through the job description and see what is expected, as this is likely on what your evaluation will be based.
+By researching your role, you can also better predict some of the questions you may encounter.
+Go through the job description and see what is expected, as this will likely be what you are evaluated on.
 Make sure you have an example prepared for each point and have a good bank of potential answers to any question.

-As you go through the job description and responsibilities to help you think of answers to questions, you should be clear on what will be expected of you if you get the job.
+As you go through the job description and responsibilities for the position, try to get a clear sense of what will be expected of you.
 If there is anything in the job description that you don’t understand, search the internet, look up the terms, or call the company and ask for clarification.

 While it’s important to be thinking about the questions you’ll have to answer, it’s also essential to have some questions ready that you will ask at the end of the interview.